aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 Installation from Source Code: Git Clone
 -----------------------------------------

-You can download the ScanCode Toolkit Source Code and build from it yourself.
+You can download the ScanCode-Toolkit Source Code and build from it yourself.
 This is what you would want to do it if:

 - You are developing ScanCode or adding new patches or want to run tests.